-The Bellingham Housing Authority is a Section 8 Public Housing Agency in Bellingham, Massachusetts.
+Bellingham Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of the most recent VMS report, Bellingham Housing Authority manages 30 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Bellingham Housing Authority manages 26 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 2 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 29 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.6 persons and has a household income of $16,889 per year.
 100% of households were very low income (VLI) and 87% were extremely low income (ELI).
 26% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 68% of households had other income (Social Security, Disability or Pension) as their major source of income.

 -1% of households were headed by a person 24 years old or less, 48% were headed by a person 25 to 49 years old, 32% were headed by a person 51 to 60 years old, and 19% were headed by a person 62 years old or older.
 In addition, 3% of households were headed by a person 85 years old or older.